-The MA in Geography: Overview
+The MA in Spatial Justice: Overview

-The MA in Geography at Maynooth University is now in its seventh year.
-An innovative and flexible degree programme offering students the opportunity to develop their understanding of human geography while also significantly enhancing their transferrable and research skills, it is available both full-time (1 year) (MHN60) and part-time (2 year) (MHN61).
-Students are provided with insights into the ways in which cities, communities, social institutions, and local/global networks function within and challenge existing power relations in real-world settings, with partners working in rural environments to Dublin, a European capital and port city.
-Human Geography also offers such complimentary skills as thinking spatially, using multiple methods, developing employability skills (time management, learning to be flexible, working in teams), interpreting different forms/types of data, and gaining confidence and the ability to participate in public life.
-For students returning to academic study after, or even alongside of, a period of employment, the public engagement and field immersion emphasis of our course offers practitioners, professionals and artists the opportunity to reflect critically upon their existing practice.
+This is the second year of the MA in Spatial Justice in the Department of Geography at Maynooth University.
+This timely degree programme offers students the opportunity to develop their understanding of human geography while also significantly enhancing their transferrable and research skills.
+Students are provided with insights into the ways that cities, communities, social institutions, and local/global networks function in real-world settings, critically consider historical and present power-relations, and work with partners to imagine more just futures.
+The MA is available both full-time (1 year) (MHN66) and part-time (2 year) (MHN67).

+The MA in Spatial Justice encourages students to develop professional geographical and transferrable skills, including learning to: think spatially, use multiple methods, manage time, be flexible, work in teams, develop ethical and respectful research practices, interpret different forms/types of data, improve forms of verbal and written communication, gain confidence, and participate in public life.
+For students returning to academic study after, or even alongside of, a period of employment, the public engagement and field immersion emphasis of our course offers students the opportunity to reflect critically upon their past and existing careers.
 For those yet to establish their own career paths, students are offered opportunities to establish civil society networks that can be useful in later finding work.
 Finally, the course provides an excellent platform for those interested in progressing to a PhD.